Suburban Rock 'n' Roll: Recording

 The recording sessions for Suburban Rock 'n' Roll took place between June and July 2002 at Highfield Street Studios in Liverpool.
 Stephen Lironi, who had previously worked with the band on their debut album Spiders, was brought on as producer, as well as contributing additional guitar and keyboard parts, with Gerald "Ged" Lynch providing percussion.
-Bassist Dave 'Yorkie' Palmer co-produced early mixes of the tracks prior to Lironi's involvement.
+Doug Trantow engineered and mixed the album with assistance from Jack Jelfs, and the final mix was mastered by Alan Yoshida at Ocean Way Studios in Hollywood.

+The songs themselves emerged from a series of writing sessions between the band and Lironi at the producer's home studio in London.
+Bassist David "Yorkie" Palmer, who oversaw pre-production, introduced Lironi to the music program Acid Pro on his laptop.
+Meanwhile, Tommy Scott, a self-proclaimed 'technophobe', started adding micro-samples from a Yamaha SU10 Sampling Unit to his acoustic demos.
+MiniDisc recorders were also used by the band to capture found sounds like waves crashing on a beach, as well as snippets of Bert Kaempfert records found in second hand shops.

 In comparison to the fraught Love You More than Football sessions, the band found the experience "cleansing" and recording with Lironi productive.
 As the band were still unsigned at the time of recording, they were excited to just be working on songs without any constraints or outside pressure from record labels.
-According to Tommy Scott, up to 40 song ideas were brought to the studio, before the group eventually settled on a concise, eleven song track listing.
-As is tradition, out-takes from the sessions would later end up as B-sides or Music for Aliens tracks.
-Doug Trantow engineered and mixed the album, and the final mix was mastered by Alan Yoshida at Ocean Way Studios in Hollywood.
+According to Scott, up to 40 song ideas were brought to the studio, before the group eventually settled on a concise, eleven song track listing.
+Out-takes from the sessions would later end up as B-sides or Music for Aliens tracks.